 - And bada bing bada boom, if you got yourself an animal, monster, growl sound.

-Of course “Voxpat” allows you to go as deep into the design of the sound as you wish, or stay on the surface and use the very well-designed presets, to give a sound just the right touch for whatever your purpose is.
+Of course, “Voxpat” allows you to go as deep into the design of the sound as you wish, or stay on the surface and use the very well-designed presets, to give a sound just the right touch for whatever your purpose is.
 Don’t be deceived, though.
-The depth of control you can gain over the manipulated sound within Voxpat only reveals itself after suing it for a while.
-It is amazing how detailed one can get with composition of the effect-layers.
+The depth of control you can gain over the manipulated sound within Voxpat only reveals itself after using it for a while.
+It is amazing how detailed one can get with the composition of the effect layers.